-Sufficient water to assure a water activity close to 124 in the fat phase during sterilisation.
+- > Sufficient water to assure a water activity close to 123 in the fat phase during sterilisation.
 Processed fats contain little moisture and during sterilisation water must be added to ensure proper sterilisation.
-The amount of water needed increases with the temperature.
+The amount of water needed increases with the temperature. - > Proper agitation and dispersion of water to ensure good contact between the fat and the water/steam.